Women in exile during Francoist Spain: Going into exile

 As a consequence of the Spanish Civil War, over a million Spaniards died, another million were forced into exile and an unknown number disappeared.
 Franco's regime continued Civil War-based reprisals until the end of World War II, with an estimated 200,000 people being executed by the regime or dying in prison in that period for their alleged Republican links.
 Adolf Hitler provided support for Franco during the Spanish Civil War.

 Following the collapse of the Republic in 1938 and the establishment of recognition of the Nationalist government in February 1939, many women went into exile.
 Women in refugee camps in France often found themselves in squalid conditions.
 Pregnant women had few facilities to give birth and they were often inadequate.
 Swiss aid worker Elizabeth Eidenbenz arrived at the camps on the frontier in December 1939, and immediately set about improving maternity services.
 In the period between December 1939 and February 1944, the facilities she helped to establish saw 597 births of Spanish, Polish and Jewish women.
 Eidenbenz helped many of the women to get papers and visas for themselves and their children.
 Despite better facilities, many things could not be done including cesarean sections.
-As a consequence, information morality rates remained low, with many newborns dying within weeks of their birth.
+As a consequence, infant morality rates remained high, with many newborns dying within weeks of their birth.

 Women who remained were subjected to economic reprisals by the regime.
 In Galicia, around 14,600 people were victims of such reprisals.
 Former Republican A Gudiña mayor Florinda Ortega Pérez was one such victim.
 The Government confiscated her business and all her property, along with fining her 10,000 pesetas.
 This bankrupted her and forced her into exile.